MarcMouries/my-library/README.md

-# my-library
+# my-rollup-library

-project to test Rollup the module bundler for JavaScript
+Project to test Rollup the module bundler for JavaScript